Call us: 855.522.6457

 Gestational diabetes is diabetes that occurs during pregnancy.
 Diabetes causes blood sugar levels to be higher than normal.
-Gestational diabetes can lead to health problems for the mother and baby, including poor health for the baby at birth, difficult delivery, and preterm labor and birth.
-Most women who are treated for gestational diabetes have healthy pregnancies and births.
+Gestational diabetes may lead to health problems for the mother and baby, including poor health for the baby at birth, difficult delivery, and preterm labor and birth.
+However, most women who are treated for gestational diabetes experience healthy pregnancies and births.

 At Dignity Health, we want to make sure you and your family experience a happy and healthy pregnancy and birth.